icefapper/ruby-ast/README.md

     right: [MultipleAssignmentList|Expression]
 }
 ```
-An assignment expression; a list is allowed on its left as well as on its right if it is in top-level:
+An assignment expression; a list is allowed on its left as well as on its right if it is in top-level.
+##example
 ```ruby
 a, b = 12, 'l' #is the same as (a, b) = (12, 'l') print a, b = 12, 'l' #is the same as print( a, (b=12), 'l' )
 ```

+#Command
 ```js
 interface Command {
    block: CommandBlock | (null if arguments != null)